 - Fat Bike trails.

 The Inn supports your Snowshoe Adventure:

-- Trailhead Rooms – designed for the outdoor adventurer, they provide a larger foyer to store your gear.
+- Trailhead Rooms – designed for the outdoor adventurer, they provide a larger foyer to store your gear and two Queen beds.

 - Lunch-to-go – Pre-order a healthy boxed lunch for the trail.